Maria José de Abreu

 University of Amsterdam, PhD in Anthropology, 2009

 2023a) Thoughts on Governance, Punctuation and Authoritarian Populism.
-Promise, Threat and Revocability as Modalities of Governance.
-(Chaterjee, Chamorro, Montero).
+Promise, Threat and Revocability as Modalities of Governance. (edited by Chaterjee, Chamorro, Montero).
 The Cambridge Journal of Anthropology.
 41 (1): 87-97.

 2022b).
 Homo Saccharine.
 In Ceremony (Burial of an Undead World).
 Catalogue.
 Haus Der Kulturen Der Welt-Berlin.